 How it works:

-Get in touch with me and tell me about your project and which service you would like:
+Get in touch and tell us about your project and which service you would like:

 We offer a SELECTIVE service - so if we feel your work is not yet ready to benefit from our input, we'll let you know.
 This will necessitate complete honesty on our part, so please don't be offended if we decline to work on your MS. We will be able to offer some advice and point you in the direction of further help.

 If we think our services would be of benefit to you, and you would like to go ahead, we'll send a pro forma invoice.
 Once payment has been received we will aim to get the report back to you within two to four weeks, depending on the length of the project and the service you choose.
 We can also offer a two page sample edit so you can get an idea of how it will work, with no obligation.

 If you have any questions we'd be happy to answer them, so please get in touch.